aruba/aoscx-ansible-workflows/README.md

 Contribution
 -------
-At Aruba Networks we're dedicated to ensuring the quality of our products, so if you find any issues at all please open an issue on our [Github](https://github.com/aruba/aoscx-ansible-workflows) and we'll be sure to respond promptly!
+At HPE Aruba Networking we're dedicated to ensuring the quality of our products, so if you find any issues at all please open an issue on our [Github](https://github.com/aruba/aoscx-ansible-workflows) and we'll be sure to respond promptly!

 For more contribution opportunities follow our guidelines outlined in our [CONTRIBUTING.md](https://github.com/aruba/aoscx-ansible-workflows/blob/master/CONTRIBUTING.md)